gpaux/Mediana/CaseStudy02.md

 ## Download

-The R code utilized and the Clinical Scenario Evaluation Report generated in this case study can be dowloaded below.
+Click on the icons below to download the R code used in this case study and report that summarizes the results of Clinical Scenario Evaluation:

 <center>
   <div class="col-md-6">